coconutswallow/FieldGuide/_monsters/conibrr.md

 layout: statblock
 title: Conibrr
 cr: 10
+type: Plant
+size: Huge
-type: Huge Plant, Neutral Evil
+alignment: Neutral Evil
 category: 2014 Fair Game
 description: |
   The **Conibrr** is a sapient coniferous tree, a dark reflection of a treant, awakened by malevolent entities in the cold forests of northern Faerûn.
 Unlike typical treants, the Conibrr cares far more for destruction than preservation.